subado/notes/content/psyhology/porn/index.md

 The high-speed internet porn allows people to watch enormous amount of porn.

-From the end of 2010 many men and women shared with the internet their porn addictions.
+From the end of 2010 many men and women has shared with the internet their porn addictions.

 Common Symptoms of porn addiciton: